"Committed to the recovery of wild Pacific salmon in mid Vancouver

 Upon seeing the fabulous sign installed by the Qualicum Beach Streamkeepers' at the trailhead of Grandon Creek in the Town of Qualicum Beach, MVIHES decided a series of signs that explain the presence of the Cutthroat Trout, their life cycle and habitat, as well as the activities in the watershed that can have negative impacts, was a great way to increase public awareness.

 Since the park is under the jurisdiction of the City of Parksville, Peter Law (MVIHES President) approached the City Parks Foreman, Warren Payne, about the proposal to install signs in the park.
 Warren supported the idea, especially since the City had begun installing these kind of "info signs" in some of the parks and thought Shelly Park was a good candidate.
 The City had hired a graphic artist to design the park signs, so Warren arranged for the artist to design the signs for Shelly Park using content and photos provided by MVIHES.
-Six signs were produced for Shelly Park, one of which is shown below.
+Six signs were produced for Shelly Creek Park, one of which is shown below.

 shellycreeksignage